dcdpr/did-btcr2/chapters/CRUD-Operations.md

 Second, iterate through ::Beacon Signals:: posted to the Bitcoin blockchain using [Algo 8.
 Process Beacon Signals] processing them according to their
 ::Beacon Type::.
-Processing Beacon Signals retrieves the announced ::BTCR2 Update:: for the DID being resolved.
+Processing ::Beacon Signals:: retrieves the announced ::BTCR2 Update:: for the DID being resolved.
 The algorithms for processing ::Beacon Signals:: according to their ::Beacon Types:: are as follows: for ::Singleton Beacons:: use [Algo 9.
 Process Singleton Beacon Signal];  for ::Map Beacons::